amenesik/terraform-provider-amenesik/README.md

 - for relations : the value will be the required target node of the relation.
 - for probes : the value will be the required value of the property.

+#### Nodes
-The following property names exist for all node paths outside of capability extensions.
+The following property names exist for all node paths outside of any capability extensions.

 - name : the name of the node
 - type : the usage type of the node as Compute or other Software layer definitions.